 When we live alone or with just one other person, it can be hard to scale down portion sizes so that you don’t waste a lot of food or end up throwing your grocery money in the trash.

 Food waste is a big problem in America.
 Some sources estimate that we waste as much as 40 percent of our groceries because we buy them but don’t eat them.
-In 2016, Americans wasted nearly 24 billion tons of food – enough to fill the Empire State Building 91 times.
+In 2018, Americans wasted nearly 63 million tons of food.

-It’s not only a poor financial investment, it’s just a sin to waste that much food!
+It’s not only a poor financial investment, it’s just wrong to waste that much food!
 So how do we avoid tossing out as much food as we consume?

 I’ve always made menus for the week on Friday night, made a grocery list based on those menus and gone to the store on Saturday morning before it gets too busy.
 If I spot lettuce on sale but don’t have it on my menu, I can do one of two things: Skip it (it doesn’t save you money to buy it on sale if it rots in the fridge); or change the menu.
 Maybe make a taco salad instead of tacos.